Document DM-PR-001, Revision A. November 1995.

 gfx table

 The Cadenza graphics unit.
-All draw calls write to the
+All draw calls write to a

 software framebuffer; the framebuffer is presented at the end of